uyuni-project/uyuni-rfc/0000-deb-repo-sync-gpg-check.md

 ```

 The signature verification should be done during repo syncing when the metadata is parsed.
-Verification must be done only if the user has configured the GPG signing of the repos to be synced.
-Otherwise a warning must be printed in the logs about the lack of GPG configuration.
+If the user has turned off GPG signature verification, a warning should be printed into the logs.

 # Drawbacks